Winter in the Park

 Please obey parking zones at Little Prairie picnic area.
 Snow-clearing equipment requires sufficient room to safely pass parked vehicles and turn around.

-Waterton has highly variable mountain weather - it can change quickly.
-Winters are mild and snowy, with frequent warm spells caused by chinooks.
+Waterton has highly variable mountain weather and it can change quickly.
+Winters are mild and snowy, with frequent warm spells caused by chinook winds.
 Wind is the most important climate factor in the park.
 In fact, Waterton is the second windiest place in Alberta.
 Highest winds blow in January and November, with gusts of over 150 km/hr recorded in the main valley.
+In winter, visitors must be especially careful of wind chill.

-More trail and winter information is available on signs at the Park Operations Building, cross-country ski trailheads or here on the website.
-Personal information is available at the Park Operations Building, or by calling 403-859-5133, weekdays between 8 a.m. and 4 p.m.
+More trail and winter information is available on signs at the park operations building, cross-country ski trail heads, at the park gate (variable hours) or here on the website.
+Personal information is available at the park operations building, or by calling 403-859-5133, weekdays between 8 a.m. and 4 p.m.
 (MT).

 Cross-country skiing in Waterton Lakes National Park © Parks Canada